sthales/go-whatsapp-dpc/README.md

-## go-whatsapp-dpc
+## go-whatsapp

-Package sthales/go-whatsapp-dpc implements the WhatsApp Web API to provide a clean interface for developers.
+Package Rhymen/go-whatsapp implements the WhatsApp Web API to provide a clean interface for developers.
 Big thanks to all contributors of the [sigalor/whatsapp-web-reveng](https://github.com/sigalor/whatsapp-web-reveng) project.
 The official WhatsApp Business API was released in August 2018.
 You can check it out [here](https://www.whatsapp.com/business/api).

 ## Installation